ZackOcall/customer-cakery/README.md

 * Branding is clear from the landing page and throughout.
 * Provide numerous ways to get in contact with the business.

+**Cost Approach**

+* Transparent about the cost of designs before enquiring.
+* Push the free aspect of enquiring.

 ## Structure

 ### Home Page